 Delivery Lead Organisation: Environment Agency

-We also created a short video about the project and how it has progressed.
-In the video you can see a time lapse of the work starting at the beginning of the year right through to April.
+A short video filmed in April 2021 about the project and how it has progressed.
+In the video you can see a time-lapse of the work starting at the beginning of the year right through to April 2021.

 The Little Ouse was impounded in the 1600’s for Navigation and Milling.
 Navigation on the river has since ceased between Brandon to Thetford, but the remnants of the structures were left in, being adapted and modified to provide suitable water levels for amenity use.

 The remaining structures have impounded the river along all its reaches preventing connectivity.
 To allow passage between structures they need removing or modifying.

 The construction of a Larinier will provide a vital link in restoring the watercourses Upstream and enabling Sea Trout and coarse fish to access their natural breeding grounds.